 I tried everything, followed all kinds of “helpful” but ineffective advice and of course tried to give them away.
 No one wants a rooster though.
 There are a kazillion on kijiji right now “to give away, FREE!”
 A lot of people are hoping to avoid facing this reality.
 Farmers do things for a reason.
 When you are living the life you really start to understand this at a real level.
 Culling is a reality that we must face if we have too many roosters in the flock.
 Deciding which ones stay and which ones go can be quite difficult.
 Especially when they are all behaving badly.

-When we picked up our box of teeny chicks we knew there would be some roosters, and that some would need to be culled and either rehomed or butchered.
+When we first started keeping chickens we picked up our box of teeny chicks and knew there would be some roosters, and that some would need to be culled and either re-homed or butchered.
 We talked about it.
 Read about it.
 Agreed to it.
 But “knowing” at the time and “doing” when it came time to cull them were two different things entirely .. if you know what I mean.
 You get attached to these odd creatures.

 No one took the fifth extra rooster, so I just decided to “see how it goes” and keep both of them.
 Keeping both roosters with the hens was not a good decision to make.
 When it comes to farm animals, emotional decisions that ignore facts and logic never, ever, ever work out.
 Ever.